 - On an iPhone 8 or later and iPad without a home button: Press and quickly release the Volume Up button.
 Then press and quickly release the Volume Down button.
 Finally, press and hold the Side button until you see the Apple logo

 - Perform a Forced Restart

-Remove and download the iOS update again
+Remove and download the iOS or iPadOS update again

 If this error happens multiple times, check for a partial update and remove that update.
 Once removed, try downloading the update again, preferably using iTunes or Finder.